bendaggers/gemini-fe/README.md

 # Gemini Front End

-**Gemini** is a capstone project made by Ben Michael Oracion.
-It's main purpose is to record, monitor, analyze stock trading transaction.
+**Gemini**, created by Ben Michael Oracion, is a robust capstone project designed to record, monitor, and analyze stock trading transactions.
+Its main purpose is to provide a comprehensive solution for investors to track their investments seamlessly.
+In addition, Gemini is expected to deliver real-time stock prices, candlestick analysis, and technical indicators in the future.

-In the future, **Gemini** will be capable to display real-time stock prices, candle stick analysis and technical indicators.
+The platform boasts several exciting features, including the ability to record all stock transactions, providing a clear summary of all stock positions in the portfolio, and offering real-time stock price updates, technical indicators, and candlestick analysis through the screener tool.
+These features make Gemini a valuable tool for investors seeking to make informed investment decisions.

 ## Features